pmeth/PaymentSuiteDocs/developing_platform.rst

                 route: payment_failed
                 order_append: false

-    It is important to understand the motivation of configuration items.
+..note:: It is important to understand the motivation of configuration items.
          You only have to define elements unchanged at project level and environment-level writable.
 Pay dependent elements are placed along PaymentBridge as we will see later.

 When the configuration settings are validated by the bundle, the platform should add, one by one, as parameters.
 Please check that all